Sexual Harassment Complaint Proceedures Involving Students

 B. Formal Complaints If a complainant wishes to invoke a formal administrative action, a formal written complaint must be filed with the Deputy Coordinator (Attachment C).
 Students are encouraged to report sexual harassment as soon as possible.
 Late reporting may impede a proper investigation.

-3. The Deputy Coordinator has 45 days from the time the formal complaint is filed in which to complete an investigation.
+- The investigation should be completed within45 days from the time the formal complaint is filed.
 If a longer period is necessary for a thorough investigation, the President may issue reasonable time extensions.
 Parties will be notified of any extensions.

-5. Upon the conclusion of the investigation of a formal complaint, the Deputy Coordinator will submit a written investigative report to the Title IX Coordinator, who will in turn report to the President or designee.
+- Upon the conclusion of the investigation of a formal complaint, a written investigative report will be prepared and submitted to the President or designee.
 The President or designee will issue a final determination on the formal complaint to the complainant and respondent.